aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 The [data](#data) section goes into detail about integrating the most common live and historical data queries for JavaScript and Python applications.

-## Core Functions
+## GHO SDK

 ### setup

 The [Aave Utilities Javascript SDK](https://github.com/aave/aave-utilities) is a utilty for fetching data and building transactions.
-There is a custom version extended for usage with GHO contracts.
-The source of this branch is located [here](https://github.com/aave/aave-utilities/pull/445).
-The sections below will use these package versions to interact with GHO.
+Since GHO is under active development, it is not available in the main package versions.
+GHO versions are published from [this branch](https://github.com/aave/aave-utilities/pull/445) and the current version in use on the [GHO testnet app](https://gho.aave.com) are listed below:

 ```
 npm install @aave/math-utils@1.13.6-b2b7613127eb1278aa61a20d618e3b6d95782bb2.0